Bilbaukay/TP_CSR/README.md

-#Download the framework PLAY :
+# Download the framework PLAY :

 http://downloads.typesafe.com/play/2.2.4/play-2.2.4.zip

 In the event of a “Java JDK cannot be found” error, an environment variable named “JAVA_HOME” needs to be initialized (Create a new system variable with the path to the Java install repertory such as “C:\Program Files\Java\jdkx.x.x_xx\”)

 Extract the content of the zip file in any repertory of your choice then launch the “activator.bat” command.

-Download MAVEN version 3.1.1 :
+# Download MAVEN version 3.1.1 :

 http://maven.apache.org/download.cgi

-1. Create the folder : “Apache Software Foundation” in C:/Program Files/
+* Create the folder : “Apache Software Foundation” in C:/Program Files/

-2. Unzip the Maven archive in C:/Program Files/Apache Software Foundation/
+* Unzip the Maven archive in C:/Program Files/Apache Software Foundation/

-3. Create a new system variable “M2_HOME” with the value :
+* Create a new system variable “M2_HOME” with the value :

 C:\Program Files\Apache Software Foundation\apache-maven-3.11.

-1. Create a new system variable  “M2” with the value :%M2_HOME%\bin
+* Create a new system variable  “M2” with the value :%M2_HOME%\bin

-2. Add %M2% to the variable “PATH”
+* Add %M2% to the variable “PATH”

-3. make sure that the system variable “JAVA_HOME” has C:\Program Files\Java\jdk1.7.0_71 as value (or 1.7.0_72)
+* make sure that the system variable “JAVA_HOME” has C:\Program Files\Java\jdk1.7.0_71 as value (or 1.7.0_72)

-4. In the command-line interface, launch the “mvn -version” command to make sure that Maven has been successfully installed and all new system variables are found and properly used
+* In the command-line interface, launch the “mvn -version” command to make sure that Maven has been successfully installed and all new system variables are found and properly used

-5. A Maven build has been added to the webfml folder, verify that there’s a pom.xml file in the project
+* A Maven build has been added to the webfml folder, verify that there’s a pom.xml file in the project

-6. Go to the webfml folder through command-line and launch the following command : mvn clean install -DskipTests -DPLAY2_HOME={chemin vers répertoire play-2.2.4} (to skip the tests, which aren’t mandatory)
+* Go to the webfml folder through command-line and launch the following command : mvn clean install -DskipTests -DPLAY2_HOME={chemin vers répertoire play-2.2.4} (to skip the tests, which aren’t mandatory)

-________________

-#Familiar - INSTALL
+# Familiar - INSTALL

-Clone the familiar project in Eclipse : https://github.com/FAMILIAR-project/familiar-language
+Clone the familiar project in Eclipse : https://github.com/FAMILIAR-project/familiar-language 1.
-1. You get access to the git perspective by clicking on the button on the top right and choosing “Git”, then click on “Clone a Git repository” :
+You get access to the git perspective by clicking on the button on the top right and choosing “Git”, then click on “Clone a Git repository” :

 (4_install_familiar.png)

+2.
-1. Choose only Master branch :
+Choose only Master branch :

 (5_install_familiar.png)

+3.
-1. With a right-click on the familiar-language local repository, choose “Import projects” with the “Importing existing projects” option selected
+With a right-click on the familiar-language local repository, choose “Import projects” with the “Importing existing projects” option selected

 (6_install_familiar.png)